pauliceia/vgiws/doc/api/import.md

     - 400 (Bad Request): f_table_name can not have special characters.
     - 400 (Bad Request): f_table_name can not start with number.
     - 400 (Bad Request): The Shapefile has an invalid attribute: <ATTRIBUTE>.
 It has a special character.
 Please, rename it.
-    - 403 (Forbidden): Just the owner of the layer or administrator can create/update a feature table or do a import.
+    - 403 (Forbidden): The layer owner or administrator user are who can create or delete this resource.
     - 404 (Not Found): Not found any layer with the passed f_table_name.
 It is needed to create a layer with the f_table_name before of using this function.
     - 404 (Not Found): Not found .prj inside the zip.
     - 404 (Not Found): Invalid ZIP!
 Not found a ShapeFile (.shp) inside de ZIP.